folio-org/okapi/doc/guide.md

   `java` [*java-options*] `-jar patho/okapi-core-fat.jar` *command* [*options*]

 This is really just java(1) material.
-Of particular interest is java-option `-D` which may set properties for the program.
-Okapi parses *command* and *options* that follow.
+Of particular interest is java-option `-D` which may set properties for the program, see below.
+Okapi itself parses *command* and *options* that follow.

+#### Command
 Okapi requires exactly one command to be given.
-These are `dev` (for running in development, single-node mode), `cluster` (for running in clustered mode/production), `help` and others.
-Use `help` command to get the latest commands and options.
+These are:
+* `dev` for running in development, single-node mode
+* `cluster` for running in clustered mode/production
+* `help` to list command line options and commands

+#### Java -D Options
+The -D option can be used to set up various things in Okapi.
+These must be in the beginning of the command line, before the -jar

+* `port`: The port on which Okapi listens.
+Defaults to 9130
+* `port_start` and `port_end`: The range of ports for modules.
+Default to `port`+1 to `port`+10, normally 9131 to 9141
+* `host`: Hostname to be used in the URLs returned by the deployment service.
+Defaults to `localhost`
+* `storage`: Defines the storage back end, `mongo` or `inmemory`
+* `loglevel`: The logging level.
+Defaults to "INFO", useful values can be "DEBUG" or "TRACE".

+#### Command line options
+These options are at the end of the command line:

+* `-hazelcast-config-cp file`  Read config from class path
+* `-hazelcast-config-file file` Read config from local file
+* `-hazelcast-config-url url` Read config from URL
+* `-enable-metrics` Enables the sending of various metrics to a Carbon back end.

 ### Web Service
 The Okapi service requests (all those prefixed with /_/) are specified